freshsomebody/posenet-similarity/README.md

 // For more detailed Posenet setup, please refer its own document. async function estimatePoseOnImage(imageElement) {
-  // load the posenet model from a checkpoint const net = await posenet.load();
+  // Load the posenet model from a checkpoint const net = await posenet.load();
   // Estimate the pose on the imageElement const poses = await net.estimateSinglePose(imageElement);